 We can look to traditional barbecue meals when determining the best cuts for the smoker.
 The meats of barbecue are generally beef brisket, pork shoulder, and ribs.
 These are tough, chewy meats and generally so poor in quality that they are not good when cooked using other methods.

 Barbecue takes advantage of the high fat and connective tissues in these meats and transforms them into something that's great.
 During the long cooking times of smoking, the fat melts and the connective tissue breaks down.
 This sweetens the meat and keeps it moist during smoking.

 Smoker Rookies, Start Here

 If you are new to smoking it's best to begin with an easy cut of meat.
 You cannot go wrong with a small pork shoulder roast like a Boston Butt or a picnic.
 Ask your butcher for these; he'll know what you're talking about.

 These cuts are generally forgiving and relatively inexpensive.
 This makes them perfect for learning your equipment and perfecting your smoking technique.
 They're also good for experiments in different types of wood, temperature and time, and other factors that you can play around with.

 As you learn more and become comfortable with the smoking process, you can move on to larger and more difficult cuts like a brisket or ribs.
-Before you know it, you'll master the art of true barbecue, because it really is an art.
+Before you know it, you'll master the art of true barbecue.

 Keep These Cuts Off the Smoker